 There are also hybrid backpacks, that have harnesses and wheels on the bottom for the times where you just don’t want to carry it.
-This bag from Kathmandu is one of the best on the market.

-Draw Up An Itinerary, But Keep It Flexible
+Draw Up an Itinerary, But Keep it Flexible

 Unless you are on a whirlwind 7-day trip of the country we recommend you design an itinerary of what you want to see and do, but don’t book anything until you are in the country.

 Iran is one of those countries that is best to research beforehand so you can make the most of your time and you don’t miss anything, but don’t be surprised if some places you end up liking more than others.